 Related: Things To Do in Sedona

-If you're living in or visiting the American Southwest and looking for adventure, you must schedule a trip to Page in Northern Arizona.
+If you live in or visit the American Southwest and are looking for adventure, you must schedule a trip to Page in Northern Arizona.

 Before you head out hiking in Page, AZ, always have the proper equipment, lots of water, a charged phone, and a map.